Certora/Documentation/docs/prover/cli/options.md

 Conversely, if run time is too high because there are too many splits, decreasing this number means that more time is spent on fewer, but bigger split leaves.
-Default for this option is 10 seconds.
+The default value for this option is 10 seconds.

 **Example**